igorvanloo/Project-Euler-Explained/README.md

 NOTE: Most files contain a solution at the top, so please view them with care if you are not looking for the solution!

+# Essential Functions

+The essential functions file contains almost all the function I have used semi regularly on Project Euler, however they are not optimised, and some have very limited capabilities.

+I have made a package called mathslib with all the relevant functions, with updated features!

+You may read the full documentation here: https://mathslib.readthedocs.io/en/latest/readme.html

+View it on Github here: https://github.com/igorvanloo/mathslib

+Or download it from PyPi here: https://pypi.org/project/mathslib/

 # Problems Finished

 I will update this now and then, for fully updated version see the website